codingoncoffee/RecruitmentKnowledge/README.md

 A collection of resources for Technical Recruiters.
 I have divided stuff into two sections; technical knowledge and recruitment knowledge.
+📖 = Article
+📺 = Video

 # Technical Knowledge
 A collection of resources for learning more about technology.
 Knowing this stuff will make you a better Tech Recruiter.
 Work in progress.